MoMA’s Julia Hoffmann on Why Branding's Future Is In-house

 He later restructured and expanded the hundred-person creative team at Bristol-Myers-Squibb and consulted at Johnson & Johnson.
 After a three year stint at Designer Greetings leading an in-house design team responsible for the company’s product lines and Point

+Of Sales materials, Andy moved back into pharma heading up a 65+ managed services team at Merck.
 Andy has written and spoken extensively on in-house issues and published “The Corporate Creative”, a book on in-house design, in partnership with F&W Publications in the spring of 2010.
 He is a co-founder of InSource, an association dedicated to providing

 support to in-house designers and design team managers.
 Most recently he was head of INitiative, the AIGA program dedicated to in-house outreach and support where he expanded on his efforts to empower in-house teams and raise their stature in the design and